Scott Morrison

-Scott John Morrison (born 13 May 1968) is an Australian politician.
-He was the 30th prime minister of Australia and Leader of the Liberal Party of Australia from 2018 to 2022, and is currently the member of parliament (MP) for the New South Wales seat of Cook, a position he has held since 2007.
+Scott John Morrison (born 13 May 1968) is an Australian former politician who served as the 30th prime minister of Australia from 2018 to 2022.
+He held office as the leader of the Liberal Party and was the member of parliament (MP) for the New South Wales division of Cook from 2007 until his resignation in 2024.

 Morrison was born in Sydney and studied economic geography at the University of New South Wales.
 He worked as director of the New Zealand Office of Tourism and Sport from 1998 to 2000 and was managing director of Tourism Australia from 2004 to 2006.
 Morrison also was state director of the New South Wales Liberal Party from 2000 to 2004.
 He was first elected to the Australian House of Representatives at the 2007 election as a member of parliament (MP) for the division of Cook in New South Wales, and was quickly appointed to the shadow cabinet.

 After the Liberal-National coalition's victory at the 2013 election, Morrison was appointed Minister for Immigration and Border Protection in the Abbott government, where he was responsible for implementing Operation Sovereign Borders.
-In a reshuffle the following year, he became Minister for Social Services.
+In a reshuffle the following year, he became Minister for Social Services, where he established the Robodebt scheme.
 He was later promoted to the role of Treasurer in September 2015, after Malcolm Turnbull replaced Abbott as prime minister.
 In August 2018, Home Affairs Minister Peter Dutton unsuccessfully challenged Turnbull for the leadership of the Liberal Party.
-Leadership tension continued, and the party voted to hold a second leadership ballot days later, with Turnbull choosing not to stand.
+Leadership tensions continued, and the party voted to hold a second leadership ballot days later, with Turnbull choosing not to stand.
 In that ballot, Morrison was seen as a compromise candidate and defeated both Dutton and Foreign Minister Julie Bishop to become party leader and thus prime minister in August 2018.